Transport in serial spinful multiple-dot systems: The role of electron-electron interactions and coherences: Results

-If we neglect the Coulomb interaction at all, there is only a very small current unless three levels align in a row (e.g.~for $E_1\approx E_4\approx E_5$, a case we never consider below).
-Thus, scattering-assisted processes dominate, which can occur due to the Coulomb scattering matrix element $V_{2341}$ \cite{LassenPRB2007}.
-This provides an Auger process, where one electron relaxes from level 4 to level 3, while transferring its energy to an electron being excited from level 1 to level 2.
-Therefore $U_\mathrm{sc}=-0.2$ meV is used in all calculations below, while the impact of the other Coulomb terms are neglected in some calculations in order to demonstrate their relevance.
+A finite Coulomb scattering matrix element $V_{2341}=U_{\mathrm{sc}}$ allows for an Auger process, where one electron relaxes from level 4 to level 3, while transferring its energy to an electron being excited from level 1 to level 2.
+Therefore $U_\mathrm{sc}=-0.2$ meV is used in all calculations, while the impact of the other Coulomb terms is neglected in some calculations in order to demonstrate their relevance.
+The left and right Fermi levels are fixed to be $\mu_{L}=50 \ \mathrm{meV}$, $\mu_{R}=10 \ \mathrm{meV}$ so that the leads fill level 1 and empty the levels 2 and 5.
+The calculations using the Pauli master equation and the 1vN approach are presented in Figs.~\ref{fig2} and ~\ref{fig3}, respectively.